 Gamma's step-by-step workflow was fast and easy to follow.
 In terms of content - it is typical AI quality - relatively generic, but a good starting point.

-Visually, the decks looked, especially the pre-selected themes.
+Visually, the decks looked nice, especially the pre-selected themes.
 The simple color palettes look sophisticated, and there's a nice balance between slide elements.

-Speaking of default slides, Gamma reuses the same designs for every deck - just in different colors.
+Speaking of visual design, however, Gamma reuses the same designs for every deck - just in different colors.
 This still makes them look relatively unique, but if you are looking for more customized templates, you may want to check out some of the other AI presentation makers.

 If you are coming from PowerPoint and Google Slides to Gamma, expect a learning curve with Gamma's editor.
 There's a lot of stuff going on: Notion-style slash commands, an AI chatbot, a main toolbar, mini-menus inside and between slides.
-It can take time to get used to it.
+It can take time to get used to it, but there is also a lot of functionality.

-On a positive note, the drag-and-drop system is quite intuitive.
-There are also great utilities, like if you need more graphics, there's direct access to sites like Unsplash and GIPHY inside Gamma.
+On a positive note, the drag-and-drop system is quite intuitive when it works.
+It's nice to be able to automatically go from three columns to four columns with one click (although that doesn't always work, depending on the layout).
+There are also great utilities, like if you need more graphics, there's direct Unsplash and GIPHY search inside Gamma.

-Finally, you can share your deck using Gamma or download it as a PDF or PowerPoint (often requires downloading fonts, which is not a best-practice for sharing PowerPoint files).
+Finally, there are a lot of sharing options.
+You can share your deck using Gamma or download it as a PDF or PowerPoint (often requires downloading fonts, which is not a best-practice for sharing PowerPoint files).

-Overall, Gamma is a promising presentation app.
+Overall, Gamma is a promising AI app.
 The AI drafts are quick and beautiful, and the variety of output formats is quite nice.

 If you primarily use PowerPoint and Google Slides, the compatibility issues can be a problem, but we think it's a great tool for people who are looking for an alternative to the traditional presentation editors.